 The broad thrust of the Massachusetts cannabis market will aim to serve men in the 21-40 years age group primarily.
-While this is a market our retail and wholesale customers will undoubtedly intend to exploit, anecdotal evidence suggests that the real growth market lies elsewhere.
+While this key market cannot be ignored, anecdotal evidence suggests that the growth market lies elsewhere.
 We aim to direct our products, marketing, and branding at three additional groups that we see as the emerging market;